 3. Sedentary lifestyle takes a toll on programmers’ health

 While interviews and long hours can somehow be managed, the most shocking facts about software developers are related to their health.
 Bad back and wrists, eye strain, brain fog and feeling exhausted from focusing on one aspect for too long are the most frequent issues.
 The main tip here is to ensure that working equipment matches the individual needs of your employees, thus diversify the tasks as much as possible.

 4. There’s no end to learning

 There’s no limit to arising challenges for those who have chosen computer programming!
 Even though hard skills are common in this way, software engineering facts prove that this requirement is innumerable.
 For instance, a Full Stack Developer needs to know at least 4-6 main programming languages and frameworks, not to mention the emerging trends and AI improvements.
+If you are seeking Shopify developers for hire, anticipate from them deep knowledge of back-end and front-end technologies as well as expertise in e-commerce platforms.
 In a nutshell, while software developers never get bored, they should also brace themselves for lifelong learning.

 Consider Alcor BPO Your Trusted Partner

 Having read this article, you are now better acquainted with various facts about engineering, which will definitely pay off when recruiting a new candidate for your team.
 Still, if you’re facing a high number of vacancies or want to create a team from scratch, it can be an uphill battle.